wavesplatform/Waves/ride-runner/README.md

    to ([complete configuration file](./src/main/resources/ride-runner.conf)) to get the full path of the configuration item you want to change.
 2. The service is looking for a config in `/etc/waves-ride-runner/main.conf`.
 During image build, a default configuration will be copied to this directory.
+    * A default configuration is enough for a correct service working on MainNet;
-While running container if the value of `RIDE_NETWORK` is not `mainnet`, `testnet` or `stagenet`, a default configuration won't be enough for a correct service working.
+    * While running container if the value of `WAVES_NETWORK` is not `mainnet`, `testnet` or `stagenet`, default configuration won't be enough for correct working.
+This is a scenario of using `CUSTOM` network - correct configuration must be provided when running container.
 3. By default, `/etc/waves-ride-runner/main.conf` config includes `/etc/waves-ride-runner/local.conf`.
     * Custom `local.conf` can be used to override default config entries.
     * Custom `main.conf` can be used to override or the whole configuration.